pagkly/Zed/Investopedia/Accounting/Asset.md

 # [[Asset]] Definition

 > ## Excerpt
-> An [[Asset|asset]] is a resource with economic value that an individual or corporation owns or controls with the expectation that it will provide a future benefit.
+> An [[Asset|asset]] is a resource with [[Economic Value]] that an individual or corporation owns or controls with the expectation that it will provide a future benefit.

 ---
 ## What Is an Asset?

-An asset is a resource with [economic value](https://www.investopedia.com/terms/e/economic-value.asp) that an individual, corporation, or country owns or controls with the expectation that it will provide a future benefit.
+An asset is a resource with [[[Economic Value]]](https://www.investopedia.com/terms/e/economic-value.asp) that an individual, corporation, or country owns or controls with the expectation that it will provide a future benefit.
 Assets are reported on a company's [[Balance Sheet]] and are bought or created to increase a firm's value or benefit the firm's operations.
 An asset can be [[Thought|thought]] of as something that, in the future, can generate cash flow, reduce expenses, or improve sales, regardless of whether it's manufacturing equipment or a patent.

 ### Key Takeaways

--   An asset is a resource with economic value that an individual, corporation, or country owns or controls with the expectation that it will provide a future benefit.
+-   An asset is a resource with [[Economic Value]] that an individual, corporation, or country owns or controls with the expectation that it will provide a future benefit.
 -   Assets are reported on a company's [[Balance Sheet]] and are bought or created to increase a firm's value or benefit the firm's operations.
 -   An asset can be thought of as something that, in the future, can generate cash flow, reduce expenses or improve sales, regardless of whether it's manufacturing equipment or a patent.